rennpy/niagara/README.md

 # CompactMode (optional but I absolutely recommend it)
 - Double check that "Hide Avatar" is disabled
 - Hide Reply icon enabled

+# HighlightOwnMessages (also optional but neat)
+- Right and Left enabled
+- Left Align Multiline disabled